 You can help your child learn self-care practices that should continue into adulthood:

-If necessary, start with educating the school professionals about what albinism is and how it affects your child.
-Also ask about services the school can provide to assess your child's needs.
+If your child has albinism, begin early to work with teachers and school administrators to take measures to help your child adapt to classroom learning.
+If necessary, start with educating the school professionals about albinism and how it affects your child.
+Also ask about services that the school or workplace offers to assess and meet needs.

 - A seat near the front of the classroom

 - A tablet computer that can be synced to an interactive whiteboard (SMART board) at the front of the room, allowing the child to sit farther back in the classroom

 - Handouts of the content written on boards or overhead screens